-- (1) "Audit Fees" are the aggregate fees billed by Ernst & Young for professional services rendered for the audit of the Company's annual financial statements for the years ended December 31, 2004 and December 31, 2003, the audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2004, the reviews of the financial statements included in the Company's quarterly reports on Form 10-Q during 2004 and 2003, procedures performed in 2004 in connection with filing the Company's Registration Statement on Form S-3 and preparation of a related comfort letter for the underwriters, and consultation with respect to various accounting and financial reporting matters during 2004 and 2003. - (2) "Audit-related fees" include fees billed for assurance and related services that are reasonably related to the performance of the audit and not included in the "audit fees" described above. - (3) "Tax Fees" are fees billed by Ernst & Young in either 2004 or 2003 for tax advice. - (4) "All Other Fees" are fees billed by Ernst & Young in 2004 or 2003 that are not included in the above classifications.
+- (1) "Audit Fees" are the aggregate fees billed by Ernst & Young for professional services rendered for the audit of the Company's annual financial statements for the years ended December 31, 2005 and December 31, 2004, the audit of the effectiveness of the Company's internal control over financial reporting as of December 31, 2005 and December 31, 2004, the reviews of the financial statements included in the Company's quarterly reports on Form 10-Q during 2005 and 2004, procedures performed in 2004 in connection with filing the Company's Registration Statement on Form S-3 and preparation of a related comfort letter for the underwriters, and consultation with respect to various accounting and financial reporting matters during 2005 and 2004. - (2) "Audit-related fees" include fees billed for assurance and related services that are reasonably related to the performance of the audit and not included in the "audit fees" described above.
+The 2005 Audit-related fees include due diligence procedures performed in connection with the Company's acquisition of Comtrak, Inc. - (3) "Tax Fees" are fees billed by Ernst & Young in either 2005 or 2004 for tax advice. - (4) "All Other Fees" are fees billed by Ernst & Young in 2005 or 2004 that are not included in the above classifications.

 The Audit Committee must pre-approve any audit or any permissible non-audit services to be provided by the Company's independent auditors, and has established pre-approval policies and procedures for such services.
 Permissible non-audit services are those allowed under the regulations of the Securities and Exchange Commission.
 The Audit Committee may approve, at the beginning of each year, certain specific categories of permissible non-audit services within an aggregated budgeted dollar limit.
 The Audit Committee must approve on a project-by-project basis any permissible non-audit services that do not fall within a pre-approved category, or pre-approved permissible non-audit services that exceed the previously approved fees.
-All services provided by Ernst & Young during 2004 were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.
+All services provided by Ernst & Young during 2005 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.